 In an industry that’s saturated by companies that look the same and sound the same, it doesn’t really matter how wonderfully amazing your company is on the inside if customers can't see that on the outside.
 Blending into the market will cause you to lose sales opportunities before you even get to a conversation.
 This is why you need to find out what makes you and your brand unique.

 Being the best at something doesn’t matter if you blend into the crowd while prospects are researching who to hire.
-You have to stand out in by being clearly positioned and meaningfully differentiated from all the other options available.
+You have to stand out by being clearly positioned and meaningfully differentiated from all the other options available.

 So, What Makes You Meaningfully Different… Relevant… Distinctive?